Art-Sells/Arells/Build-Notes.md

 #### After Purchase:
 - Buyer must list new PAP price (no lower than previous purchase price)[Calculate earnings: You Keep...
 47%, *insert-creator-name* Keeps...
 50%, Fees...
 3%].
+- Message (notifications) to seller: "Congratulations xxxx!
+Your Art xxxx Sold to xxxx for xxxx", You've made xxxx in profit!".

 #### After PAP Set:
  1. "List For Sale?
 [List][DeList]{Both Open Modal} (On Buyer)...
 (Nothing Shows in Public Buyer)".
+[PAP shows Rendering while editing price
  2. If Yes, then "Add-to-Cart", if No then "Collected" (On Seller)[Can Edit PAP anytime]
- 3. Message (notifications) to seller: "Congratulations xxxx!
-Art Sold to xxxx for xxxx, new PAP: xxxx"
- 4. If/Then messages corresponding to above messages.
+ 3. If/Then messages corresponding to above messages.

 #### LinkTree Links...
 ***Dynamic Metadata (for Profile/Assets), Static Metadata (for Non-Profile/Asset Pages)***